 Lab 7 : For the design of tools and resources adapted to the preservation objective of the Common House

 Education is not just a matter of principle.
 It is also based on the production of methods, tools, and publishing, serving the innovative goals of education.
 Catholic schools, taking into account their prophetic responsibility for the preservation education of the Common House, must contribute to the experimentation and dissemination of pedagogical methods.
 They do this with the help of universities, congregations, educational research centers, publishers of textbooks or software.

 Catholic education must be thought beyond school.
 In fact, more than 50 million children from the most vulnerable groups are excluded each year from the school system.
 While it is unfortunately not possible to imagine offering an immediate solution to all these children, it is nevertheless essential to support the efforts of the organizations and congregations that engage on the ground for the protection of children.
 When children are in great danger (unaccompanied minors, child soldiers, refugees, child labor, slavery, prostitution, etc.), the Catholic school remains concerned and mobilized to find solutions.
-The Catholic School must also do everything in its power to protect children against sexual abuses.
-It should network with those who act in the field.
+It is networked with those who act in the field.